Skylark0924/Gamma_Reward/README.md

 </ p>

-This is a code repository of the paper '[Learning Scalable Multi-Agent Coordination by Spatial Differential for Traffic Signal Control](https://arxiv.org/abs/2002.11874)'
+This is a code repository of the paper '[Learning Scalable Multi-Agent Coordination by Spatial Differentiation for Traffic Signal Control](https://arxiv.org/abs/2002.11874)'

 ## Installation
 Maybe you need to create a specialised conda environment and then run following codes: